RESEARCH

 RESEARCH INTERESTS

-I am broadly interested in the ecology, evolution, and behavior of reptiles and amphibians - lizards in particular!
-I study how spatial and temporal changes in ecology and environment influence lizard behavior, morphology, physiology, genetic variation, and biological diversity across biological scales, from genes to species.
+We are broadly interested in the ecology, evolution, and behavior of reptiles and amphibians - especially on islands and in cities !
+We study how spatial and temporal changes in ecology and environment influence lizard behavior, morphology, physiology, genetic variation, and biological diversity across biological scales, from genes to species.
+The lab is especially interested in the effects of urbanization and climate change on herptile evolution.

-What are the effects of urbanization on lizard thermoregulatory and anti-predator behavior?
-How will reptiles adapt to rapid human landscape modification and global climate change?
-Are cities better for some herptiles than others?
+What are the effects of urbanization on thermoregulatory and anti-predator behavior?
+How will herptiles adapt to rapid human landscape modification and global climate change?
+Are certain phenotypes primed for life in the city?

 Research in the lab is integrative and focuses on how urbanization and global change affect herptile ecology and evolution.
-To understand the effects of these human-mediated processes, we use a combination of large-scale field studies, laboratory experiments, and phylogenetic comparative analyses on individuals, populations, and species of reptiles (Podarcis wall lizards in particular).
+To understand the effects of these human-mediated processes, we use a combination of large-scale field studies, laboratory experiments, and phylogenetic comparative analyses on populations and species of herps.
+Our work largely takes place in Greece, Italy, and Southern California.

 CURRENT RESEARCH

-Several species of Podarcis lizards have repeatedly established thriving populations from introductions of a few individuals all over North American cities from Boston and Cincinnati to San Diego and LA and all the way up to Vancouver, often displacing native species.
-In San Diego and LA, introduced Italian wall lizards, Podarcis siculus, have established expanding populations that actively exclude native Western fence lizards, Sceloporus occidentalis.
-How do a couple of lizards from Italy explode into huge populations that push out native species that have been evolving in these places for millennia?
+Several species of Podarcis lizards have repeatedly established thriving populations from introductions of a few individuals all over North American cities from New York to San Diego, often displacing native species.
+In San Diego and Los Angeles, introduced Italian wall lizards (Podarcis siculus) have established expanding populations that actively exclude native Western fence lizards (Sceloporus occidentalis).
+How do a couple of lizards from Italy explode into huge populations and push out native species that have been evolving in these places for millennia?
 Does Podarcis' long evolutionary history with humans give them a leg up for co-existing in cities with us?
-Having an understanding of the genetic, environmental, behavioral, and ecological properties of successful species invasions in cities provides insights into urban evolution and how species deal with sudden environmental change.
+Having an understanding of the genetic, environmental, behavioral, and ecological properties of successful species invasions in cities provides insights into urban evolution and how species deal with sudden environmental change more broadly.

-This work is in collaboration with Dr. Greg Pauly at the LA County Museum of Natural History, Anusha Bishop at UC Berkeley, Dr. Bree Putman at Cal State San Bernardino, Dr. Eric Gangloff at Ohio Wesleyan University, and Dr. Peter Bednekoff at Eastern Michigan University.
+This work is in collaboration with Dr. Greg Pauly at the LA County Museum of Natural History, Anusha Bishop at UC Berkeley, Dr. Bree Putman at Cal State San Bernardino, Dr. Eric Gangloff at Ohio Wesleyan University, Dr. Douglas Eifler at The Erell Institute, and Dr. Peter Bednekoff at Eastern Michigan University.

-Color polymorphism defies evolutionary expectations as striking, genetically-based phenotypic variation is maintained within a single species.
-Yet, color polymorphism is quite common lizards - it has evolved independently multiple times in distantly related species across the lizard family tree.
-Color polymorphisms offer a great opportunity to study how variation, both genetic and phenotypic, is generated, maintained, and lost in natural populations.
-Check out some of our published work on color morph trait differences in Aegean wall lizards (Podarcis erhardii).
+Color polymorphisms offer a great opportunity to study how phenotypic variation is generated, maintained, and lost in natural populations.
+Check out some of our published work on color morph trait differences in Aegean wall lizards (Podarcis erhardii) and introduced Common wall lizards (P. muralis).
 Our findings suggest that morph colors are related to differences in traits that are crucial for social interactions and competitive ability, illustrating the need to look beyond color when studying polymorphism evolution.

 Read our paper on morph color, size, bite force, and chemical signal profiles in PeerJ